artilugio0/foundry-with-old-solidity-contracts/README.md

 }
 ```

-3. Define an interface to access the contract methods
+3. Define an interface to access the contract methods and test.
+For example:
 ```solidity
 pragma solidity ^0.8.13;